instructure/instructure-ui/docs/guides/button-upgrade-guide.md

 ##### Note about Codemods

-These complex props are updated via 2 sets of codemods, apply the simple codemods first:
+These complex props are updated the `updateV7Props.js` codemod that is described in the v8 docs at <https://instructure.design/#v8-upgrade-guide>.

-- updatePropNames: This applies the simple codemods like renaming a single property
-- updateV7Props: This applies the more complex codemods that change multiple values or move tags.

 These are in the V8 (and later) versions of the InstUI repo.

 ### Props that need to be upgraded